learn-co-curriculum/phase-4-debugging-network-requests/README.md

 "director"=>"", ...>
 ```

-You'll see all the key-value pairs from the `formData` object, representing the
+You'll see that all the key-value pairs from the `formData` object —
-input fields from the form that were sent in the body of the request, are
+representing the input fields from the form that were sent in the body of the
-present in the params hash.
-Type `c` and hit enter to exit the `byebug`.
+request — are present in the params hash.
+Type `c` and hit enter to exit the
+`byebug`.

 We can use that to create a new `Movie`, and send the movie object back as a
 response: